 In the new year Melissa enrols in a part-time university course on business and financial management.
-She only does part-time because she expects to need time to care for her child due near the middle of the year.
+She only does part-time studies because she expects to need time to care for her child due near the middle of the year.
 Many people expected her to move back to live with her parents, but she stays in the attic at the Cable house.
 As she told Lucy, it was to be their home, and so it still is their home.

 Melissa is invited to Canberra on Australia Day on Ernie’s behalf.
 Unbeknownst to her, and their families, Mr Mason, the minister who married them, had nominated Ernie for the Cross of Valour, an award to civilians for conspicuous courage that ranks with the Victoria Cross and the US Medal of Honor.
 The whole family travels to Canberra for the award; the Cables, Constables, Watsons, and many of the Cable Company - they need four coaches to carry everyone.

-In late March of that year Melissa's uncle in Queensland has a bad fall and needs help to run the family farm, it's been in the Watson family for over two hundred years.
-Mr Watson's company is looking to reduce staff, so he takes a redundancy payment and moves north with his wife, while Emily moves in with Melissa and the Cables.
-She didn't want to leave Melissa or disrupt her Year Twelve studies in the middle of the year, and her parents agree to her staying.
+In late March of that year Melissa’s uncle in Queensland has a bad fall and he needs help to run the family farm, it’s been in the Watson family for over two hundred years.
+Mr Watson’s company is looking to reduce staff, so he takes a redundancy payment and moves north with his wife while Emily moves in with Melissa and the Cables.
+She didn’t want to leave Melissa or disrupt her Year Twelve studies in the middle of the year, and her parents agree to her staying.
 They both pay board to live in the attic together, living in their home - their spiritual home.

-When Melissa's son is born there's a disagreement about naming the boy because most people want to name him Ernie.
-However, she names him Peter because that's the name Ernie had chosen as a boy's name when they first learned she was pregnant.
+When Melissa’s son is born there’s a disagreement about naming the boy because most people want to name him Ernie.
+However, Melissa names him Peter because that’s the name Ernie had chosen as a boy’s name when they first learned she was pregnant.
 With Melissa, Emily, Lucy, Lee, Henry, Tom, Vanessa, and the many regular visitors from the Cable Company appearing in the attic Peter has a constant stream of carers who really care for him.
 All this help allows Melissa to get on with life without shorting the care for Peter.

-During September Emily gets Melissa's permission to use some of Ernie's stored sperm to have a child, and is confirmed pregnant by late October.
+During September Emily gets Melissa’s permission to use some of Ernie’s stored sperm to have a child, and she’s confirmed pregnant by late October.
 Both girls are happy with the news.
-Henry is surprised, but Lucy just nods her head, because it confirms what she's always thought - theirs was a three-way marriage.
-The spare room in the attic is turned into a nursery for Peter and Emily's expected child.
-Melissa and Emily already share Ernie's old room.
+Henry is surprised, but Lucy just nods her head, because it confirms what she’s always thought - theirs was a three-way marriage.
+The spare room in the attic is turned into a nursery for Peter and Emily’s expected child.
+Melissa and Emily already share Ernie’s old room.

 Just before the end of year exams the Cable Company holds the first Cable Company Charity Dinner Dance to raise Cable Foundation funds.
-At the dance the company that negotiated the rights to continue Ernie's research announce they've followed up on his planned line of research and found, as he thought he would, a way to stop the cancer he was researching from growing.
+At the dance the company that negotiated the rights to continue Ernie’s research announce they’ve followed up on his planned line of research and found, as Ernie thought he would, a way to stop the cancer he was researching from growing.
 This is great news, and much appreciated by his family.

 This isn’t a full cure, because it won’t make the faulty cells go away, but it’s a cure in it stops the formation of new cancer cells and the existing cells stop growing.
 People can halt the spread, no matter what the stage of infection.
 The notes Ernie left even suggests the cells may degenerate and be replaced by good cells over a long enough time, only time will tell.
 This is a vindication for his approach and line of research.
 The company did have thirty-two researchers involved and put in over thirty man years of work during the last twelve months to reach this point, so it’s doubtful Ernie would’ve gotten to this stage during his own lifetime.
 This is the culmination of one of Ernie’s aims, the curing of Lee’s cancer so she can lead a normal life.
 With tears streaming down her face Melissa thanks the company representative for the news and the vindication of Ernie’s life work.
 The dance is a joyous occasion because of this news.